F5Networks/f5-telemetry-streaming/docs/advanced-options.rst

 Tag property
 ~~~~~~~~~~~~
-As of Telemetry Streaming 1.6.0, tagging is now an actions array.
+As of Telemetry Streaming 1.6.0, tagging is now an actions array (the old Tag property, shown below, has been deprecated).
 Inside this actions array, you can add tagging objects.
 The following is a snippet that includes this tagging action, see the table for details on the parameters, and then the example following the table.

 .. code-block:: bash
    :linenos: